KomputeProject/kompute/_sources/overview/python-reference.rst.txt

 Sequence
 -------

 The Kompute Sequence consists of batches of Kompute Operations, which are executed on a respective GPU queue.
-The execution of sequences can be synchronous or asynchronous, and it can be coordinated through its respective Vulkan Fence.
+The execution of sequences can be synchronous or asynchronous, and it can be coordinated through its respective vk::Fence.

 .. autoclass:: kp.Sequence
    :members: